 I earned my PhD in nursing because of my deep belief in the power and profound responsibility of knowledge production.
 Three overarching principles tie my research, teaching and theoretical interests together: a drive to deeply examine the ideas, assumptions and values we take for granted; a focus on social justice for those people who are systematically marginalized within dominant US cultures; and a profound respect and joy in the iterative process of teaching and learning.

-My program of research is centered on identifying and addressing mental health needs and health disparities among people in underserved groups who experience serious chronic illness.
-In the past five years, I led a team in field research to examine elements that are essential to designing and implementing sustianable end of life care in a prison, incuding the role of inmate hospice volunteers in delivering care to fellow prisoners.
-Currently I am studying the effects of stress, including minority-related stress, on mental health and chronic illness outcomes among older adults who identify as LGBT or as African American.
-This work is supported by a Claire M. Fagin Faculty Fellowship, awarded by the National Hartford Center for Gerontological Nursing Excellence.
+My program of research is centered on identifying and addressing mental health needs and health disparities among people in underserved groups who experience serious chronic and life-limiting illness.
+In the past, I led a team in field research to examine elements that are essential to designing and implementing sustianable end of life care in a prison, incuding the role of inmate hospice volunteers in delivering care to fellow prisoners.
+I have investigated the effects of minority-related stress on mental health and chronic illness outcomes among older LGBT and African American aduts.
+Most recently, I have been working as a co-Investigator with our R01-funded research team (Ellington, PI) invstigating communication needs and alignment among professional hospice care team providers, family caregivers and patients receiving in home hospice services; I wrote and am leading an NIH funded supplement to this study to learn more about the needs and experiences of LGBTQ family caregivers of home hospice patients with advanced cancer.
+Through this work, we are developing competencies and strategies that will help guide hospice and palliative care researchers in designing and conducting more inclusive research.